clublettreurs/cure-script/config/docs/en/66-hidden-subjects-in-japanese-and-how-to-understand-them.md

 ## No subject in Japanese?

 Well, a number of people claim that Japanese has no subject.
-And I think we've established beyond any doubt that Japanese not only has a subject
-*(Lesson 9)* but that you can't have any Japanese sentence without a subject, although you can't always see or hear the subject.
+And I think we've established beyond any doubt that Japanese not only has a subject<sup>[[9]](./9-the-subject-of-the-japanese-sentence-expressing-desire-ほしい-たい-たがる.md)</sup> but that you can't have any Japanese sentence without a subject, although you can't always see or hear the subject.
 It can be a <code>zero-pronoun</code>.

 ![](../media/image160.webp)